Last updated on November 23rd, 2022 at 07:10 pm

-> At the time of publication, the former university lecturer is engulfed in political drama as he obtained the NGN100 million APC presidential nomination form while in office as the head of Nigeria’s apex bank.
+The former university lecturer was engulfed in political drama as he obtained the NGN100 million APC presidential nomination form while in office as the head of Nigeria’s apex bank.
 He denied purchasing the form.

-> He becomes the first CBN governor to register as a member of the ruling party while serving as the governor of the apex bank.
+He becomes the first CBN governor to register as a member of the ruling party while serving as the governor of the apex bank.

 According to The Punch, he’s challenging those who claimed he needs to resign before purchasing the presidential form.